Troubleshooting Leaky Roofs: 6 Essential Strategies for Common Issues and Solutions

-A leaking roof can feel overwhelming.
+A leaking roof can feel overwhelming when you’re troubleshooting leaky roof problems.
 It raises a bunch of questions:

 At Ground Up Construction, we’ve helped homeowners across San Diego stop roof leaks before they turn into major headaches.
 And we’ve seen one thing over and over again—most people wait too long to act because they don’t know what the leak means or how serious it is.